 - Trespassing to observe others in their homes without consent

-Due to the broad range of behaviors that disorderly conduct may involve, individuals facing charges may be wise to seek the advice of a Greenwich disorderly conduct attorney.
+Due to the broad range of behaviors that disorderly conduct may involve, individuals facing charges may be wise to seek the advice of a Greenwich attorney.

 What are the Possible Penalties for Disorderly Conduct in Greenwich?

-Disorderly conduct is a Class C misdemeanor and can result in up to three months in jail, a maximum $500 fine, and/or probation.
-While a disorderly conduct conviction may seem minor in comparison to other criminal offenses, it still creates a permanent criminal record that will appear in background checks by prospective employers and landlords.
+As our talented Greenwich attorneys can attest, disorderly conduct is a Class C misdemeanor and can result in up to three months in jail, a maximum $500 fine, and/or probation.
+While a conviction may seem minor in comparison to other criminal offenses, it still creates a permanent criminal record that will appear in background checks by prospective employers and landlords.

 A disorderly conduct conviction also could result in mandatory anger management courses, especially if the behaviors that formed the basis of the charge occurred in front of children.